59 Low Growing Perennial Plants For Garden Edges and Borders

 This lush, deep green, moss-like foliage forms a soft mat that can be used along walkways and in between stepping stones.

-Irish Moss is slow-growing, so it’s crucial to maximize its success by giving it full or partial sun in sandy or loamy soil.
-It thrives in USDA Zones 4-8.
+Irish moss is slow-growing, so it’s crucial to maximize its success by giving it full or partial sun in sandy or loamy soil.
+In areas with high heat, it will die back in extremes.
+This one is best grown in zones 4-8.

 Japanese Aster